M66B/FairEmail/PRIVACY.md

 All data is sent to improve the user experience in some way, like to simplify account setup, identify spam and malicious messages, display message and sender information, find bugs and errors, etc.

-Note that any internet connection sends your current [network address](https://en.wikipedia.org/wiki/Network_address).
+Note that any internet connection reveals your current [network address](https://en.wikipedia.org/wiki/Network_address).
+Also, when downloading content, like images and files, the [browser's user agent string](https://en.wikipedia.org/wiki/User_agent) will be sent.
+There is a privacy option to minimize the information being sent, but please be aware that this can result in problems in some cases.

 <br />